-Task # Description Target Completion Date Task 15 The Jurisdiction will develop labeling or use model labeling provided by CalRecycle for use on containers.
-3/1/2024

-Labels on containers must include language or graphic images or both indicating the primary materials accepted and the primary materials prohibited in that container, OR Containers must include imprinted text or graphic images indicating the primary materials accepted and the primary materials prohibited in that container.
-Task 16 The Jurisdiction will label each new container or lid provided to generators.
 Labels will be consistent with the applicable container collection requirements specifying what materials are allowed to be placed in each container.
-3/1/2024
+TASK 22 The Jurisdiction will develop labeling or use model labeling provided by CalRecycle for use on older containers.
+1. Labels on containers must include language or graphic images or both indicating the primary materials accepted and the primary materials prohibited in that container, OR 2.
+Containers must include imprinted text or graphic images indicating the primary materials accepted and the primary materials prohibited in that container.
+6/30/2023